Gul210902/STR_26__24/A1/README.md

 ### Fact-check method

 The claim was checked in `B308X.ifc` using Python and IfcOpenShell.
-The script extracted all `IfcColumn` objects, searched their names, tags and type information for S114, extracted their cross-section dimensions and identified the largest detected rectangular column section.
+The script (issue_4_column_fact_check.py) extracted all `IfcColumn` objects, searched their names, tags and type information for S114, extracted their cross-section dimensions and identified the largest detected rectangular column section.

+The generated output is available in (issue_4_column_results.txt).

 ### Script results